BMP

 BYTE aBitmapBits[];

-The description of all these data structures are as explained below:
+The description of all these data structures is explained below:

-• The bitmap-information header, defined as a BITMAPINFOHEADER structure, specifies the dimensions, compression type, and color format for the bitmap.
+• The bitmap-information header, defined as a BITMAPINFOHEADER structure, specifies the bitmap's dimensions, compression type, and color format.

-• The color table, defined as an array of RGBQUAD structures, contains as many elements as there are colors in the bitmap.
+• The color table, an array of RGBQUAD structures, contains as many elements as colors in the bitmap.

-• The bitmap bits, immediately following the color table, consist of an array of BYTE values that represents a consecutive rows, or "scan lines" of the bitmap.
+• Immediately following the color table, the bitmap bits consist of an array of BYTE values representing consecutive rows, or "scan lines" of the bitmap.
 Each scan line consists of consecutive bytes that represent the pixels present in the scan line.
-The number of bytes representing a scan line depends on the color format and the width, in pixels of the bitmap.
+The number of bytes representing a scan line depends on the color format and the width in pixels of the bitmap.

-• The images stored in the BMP format can be used for symbolic, iconic and graphical representation and also to form font logos and Web images
+• The images stored in the BMP format can be used for symbolic, iconic, and graphical representation and to form font logos and Web images.

-• BMP files can be used for storage of complex, real-world images, intricate images, in combination with photographic equipment and video elements
+• BMP files can store complex, real-world, intricate images combined with photographic equipment and video elements.

 Limitations of BMP:

-In case you find any difficuly while dealing with BMP file or if you lost BMP file due to any reason then just click on the given link to recover lost BMP files.
+If you find any difficulty while dealing with a BMP file or if you lost a BMP file for any reason, just click on the given link to recover lost BMP files.

 Why Choose Remo?